United States Marine Corps Aviation: Wings

-The largest level in Marine aviation is the Marine Aircraft Wing, the equivalent of a division.
+The largest level in Marine aviation is the Marine Aircraft Wing (MAW), the equivalent of a division.
 Wings are usually grouped with a Marine division and a Marine Logistics Group to form a Marine Expeditionary Force.
 Administratively, Marine aviation is organized into three active duty MAWs and one reserve MAW.
 MAWs are designed to provide units in support of MAGTF or other operations.
 Each MAW has a unique organizational structure.
 The MAW may be reinforced with assets from other MAWs to provide the necessary assets to meet mission requirements.
 The MAW contains a Marine Aircraft Wing Headquarters (MAW HQ), that directs and coordinates the operations of the MAW, a Marine Wing Headquarters Squadron (MWHS) (see: MWHS-1, MWHS-2 and MWHS-3), which provides administrative and supply support for the MAW HQ, three or four Marine Aircraft Groups (MAGs), and a Marine Air Control Group (MACG).
 The mission of the MAW is to conduct air operations in support of the Marine Forces to include offensive air support, anti-aircraft warfare, assault support, aerial reconnaissance, electronic warfare, and the control of aircraft and missiles.
 As a collateral function, the MAW may participate as an integral component of naval aviation in the execution of such other Navy functions as the Fleet Commander may direct.

+Operational Support Airlift

+The Operational Support Airlift (OSA) mission is to rapidly deliver small payloads using fixed-wing aircraft in situations where helicopters have inadequate range, and ground transportation is unavailable, slow, subject to enemy attack, or otherwise impractical.
+To reduce costs and increase efficiency, OSA support is provided by commercial off-the-shelf aircraft rather than relatively complex and maintenance-intensive tactical airlifters.
+OSA assets are an exception to the standard squadron-group-wing organizational system used by most Marine Corps aviation units; active-duty OSA units report to the air station or base where they are assigned, while reserve OSA units report directly to the 4th MAW rather than a Reserve Component Marine aircraft group.
+OSA operations are scheduled through the Joint Operational Support Airlift Center.
+The Marine Corps includes a single OSA squadron, Marine Transport Squadron One (VMR-1), a reserve unit attached to Naval Air Station Joint Reserve Base Fort Worth, while other OSA assets are attached to Headquarters and Headquarters Squadrons at various air stations and air bases.
+The primary military occupational specialty (MOS) of an OSA aviator is to manage airfield operations at their base or station; flying OSA aircraft is strictly a secondary MOS.